Vickie Paladino: Israel–Palestine

-Drag Queen Story Hour
+LGBTQ rights

 In March 2023, Paladino was removed from the City Council's Mental Health Committee in response to her 2022 comments about Drag Queen Story Hour, a program in which drag performers read storybooks to children at schools and public libraries.
-Paladino had referred to the program as "'cultural indoctrination'" and "'child grooming'".
-Paladino added, "'Our kids are lagging in school...
-They are two and four years behind in basic education, math, reading, science, they need to get back to basics...and to concentrate our efforts on drag queens seems like a terrible waste of time and energy'".
+Paladino had referred to the program as "cultural indoctrination" and "child grooming".
 Paladino received death threats following her 2022 remarks.